 Some of the prizes we will have are:

 - Treat during opening assembly (I will be checking with everyone on this;))

 - Grand Finale will be to bust a Piñata

 I know some of you may feel a little overwhelmed, but please take a deep breath!!!
 YOU are your child’s TEACHER and you best decide what you want to drill during your days at home.
 I am just providing you with some great resources that you can use, but ARE NOT REQUIRED TO DO SO.
 Set an attainable goal for your house!
 This isn't anything to stress over.
 Have your children learn to do blob maps first.
 Once you practice this a few times, have your children simply trace the current week's geography a couple of times per day and drill the states and capitals.
 You will be amazed at how well they will remember the locations and features.
 If your children can trace fairly easily, encourage them to attempt to free hand the geography for the week.
-If they're good writers, encourage them to draw lines with a pencil and write the Capital and State names (even for those that only trace).
-For our Masters students, encourage them to not only practice the US, but go ahead and encourage them to work on other maps as well.
+If they're good writers, encourage them to draw lines with a pencil and write the Capital and Country names (even for those that only trace).
+For our Masters students, encourage them to not only practice Africa and the other countries we study this year, but go ahead and encourage them to work on other maps as well.

 To get familiar with map blobbing (this is good for any age- preschool thru upper elementary), I like this blog post: